basavaraj1985/Dolphin/README.md

 #Features:

-- Multithreaded runs with the ability of running each thread/test on different env/configuration.
+- **Multithreaded** runs with the ability of running _each thread/test on different env/configuration._

-- Layered configuration; i.e configuraton could be overrided by runtime parameter, testng parameter.
+- **Layered configuration**; i.e configuraton could be overrided by runtime parameter, testng parameter.

 - Easy OO API's.

-- UI Specification validation automated, with no test code requirement. i.e verify all your css/style attributes of elements by configuration and invoking a method.
+- **UI Specification validation automated**, with as less test code as 2 lines requirement. i.e verify all your css/style attributes of elements by configuration and invoking a method.

-- UI Elements location strategy insulated from test code. i.e. you could provide CSS or XPATH; and mix and match as per convenience.
+- **UI Elements location strategy insulated from test code**. i.e. you could provide CSS or XPATH; and mix and match as per convenience.
 Test code doesnt depend on locator strategy.

 - Default data provider available with parametrizable filenames; i.e. could be driven from configuration.

-- HTML logging, Smart Delta and failure based reporting to reduce automation analysis time.
-HTML logging enables to see screenshots embedded, errors in red and more styling.
+- **HTML logging, Smart Delta and failure based reporting** to reduce automation analysis time.
+HTML logging enables to see **screenshots embedded**, errors in red and more styling.

-- EnvRetryAnalyser : if env under test goes down, your tests will wait upto configurable time before failing.
+- **EnvAwareRetryAnalyser** : if env under test goes down, your _tests will wait upto configurable time before failing_.

-- JS error are caught and reported automatically (for firefox browser only).
+- **JS error are caught and reported automatically** (for firefox browser only).

-Google Fighting Layout framework is integrated, could be enabled with flag fightLayoutBugs=true.
+- **Google Fighting Layout framework** is integrated, could be enabled with flag fightLayoutBugs=true.

 And much more..